 Posterior tibial tendon dysfunction or PTTD is a dysfunction of the posterior tibialis muscle, resulting in a fallen arch, or flat feet.
-As the muscle inverts the foot, when it is not working fully, the arch of the foot collapses.
-This can then cause other conditions and injuries such as plantar fasciitis which makes the foot painful.
+The tibialis posterior tendon supports the arch of the foot so if it becomes impaired, or is not working properly the arch of the foot collapses

 Symptoms of posterior tibial tendon dysfunction

-One of the main signs of PTTD is a fallen or flattened arch of the foot.
 The patient may also have a history of injury to the tibialis posterior muscle.
-Pain in the foot may be a symptom although this is usually associated with a secondary condition, such as a tendinopathy or a muscle or tendon tear in the foot.
+Pain in the foot may be a symptom although this may also be associated with a secondary condition, such as

 - Posterior tibial tendon dysfunction (PTTD)